We fund bursaries through three different access channels :

 The funding criteria for bursaries awarded via Surrey Arts and via Direct Applications are described below in Who we Support and What we Support.

-Ability and Progression CKT believes in music for all.
+The Cheryl King Trust believes in music for all.
 Applicants can be at any level of ability and any stage of music progression from beginner to advanced.
-CKT aims to fund a mix of abilities and progression levels.
+The Trust aims to fund a mix of abilities and progression levels.